oriazadok/miluim_server/README.md

  - [React JS](https://www.geeksforgeeks.org/react-tutorial/)
  - [Git](https://www.geeksforgeeks.org/introduction-to-github/)

- Once you have these prerequisites installed, you can follow these steps to download a React project from Github and run it on your computer:
+ Once you have these prerequisites installed, you can follow these steps to download a React project from Github and run it on your computer.

  Clone the repository :
  ```